englishthomas/training/Docusaurus/Orchestrator/05_Orchestrator_Upgrading_from_1.0.md

 At this point, you are ready to [[Install Orchestrator]](https://facebookincubator.github.io/magma/docs/next/orc8r/deploy_install).
 If you would like to migrate your existing timeseries data, come back to the next section after you\'ve finished deploying the application again.
-Otherwise, you are good to go.
+Otherwise, you are good to go.<br><br/>

 ### Migrating Timeseries Data